CaliStyle/trailpack-proxy-cart/README.md

 ## Shipping Restrictions
 A Shipping Restriction is a geographical restriction on the shipping of certain products.

+## Vendors
+Vendors are companies that distribute a product.
+In the case of drop shipping, the taxes and shipping are calculated from the vendor address to the customer.

 ## Events
 Proxy Cart publishes many subscribable events.